By Ashok Prasad, Founder, Niyyam

 Direct Answer

-To build a ₹10 lakh mutual fund portfolio in 2026, allocate funds across equity (60–70%), debt (20–30%), and hybrid or flexi-cap funds (10–20%).
-Diversify across large, mid, and small caps, invest through SIP and lump sum, and review your portfolio annually for best results.
+To build a ₹10 lakh mutual fund portfolio, allocate 60–70% to equity, 20–30% to debt, and around 10% to hybrid funds.
+Diversify across large, mid, and small caps, invest using a mix of SIP and lump sum, and review your portfolio annually for long-term wealth creation.

-Step 1: Define Your Investment Goal and Time Horizon
+Step 1: Define Your Goal and Time Horizon

 - Why are you investing?